-As noted above, your work for Client A might result in a conflict of interest if Client B sought to engage you while still at your law firm in a new matter adverse to Client A, even if Client A were no longer a client of your firm.
-By virtue of the rule of attribution, your conflict might result in the firm and other attorneys at the firm being disqualified from the representation of Client B. That's standard operating procedure in the law firm context.
-But does the same rule apply to legal departments?
+As noted above, your work for client A might result in a conflict of interest if client B sought to engage you while still at your law firm in a new matter adverse to client A, even if client A were no longer a client of your firm.
+By virtue of the rule of attribution, your conflict might result in the firm and other attorneys at the firm being disqualified from the representation of client B. Again, standard operating procedure in the law firm context.
+But, does the same rule apply to legal departments?

-As previously mentioned, since the CRPCs' definition of a "law firm" includes legal departments within a business entity, the rule of attribution may well apply to in-house attorneys.
-While the rule of attribution is not contained in the CRPC, and therefore the CRPCs' definition of "law firm" is not necessarily dispositive, case law similarly has taken a broader view.
-For example, in its 2006 decision in City & County of San Francisco v.
+As previously mentioned, since the CRPC's definition of a "law firm" includes legal departments within a business entity, the rule of attribution may well apply to in-house attorneys.
+While the rule of attribution is not contained in the CRPC and therefore the CRPC's definition of "law firm" is not necessarily dispositive, case law takes a broader view.
+For example, in its 2006 decision of City & County of San Francisco v.
 Cobra Solutions, Inc., the California Supreme Court extended the rule of vicarious disqualification to all attorneys in a city attorney's office due to the personal conflict of interest of the city attorney.
 Attributing the conflicts of one in-house attorney to other attorneys in the same legal department seems consistent with the intent of the ethical rule: namely, to avoid the situation "where a client would be materially and adversely affected by . . . the lawyer's duties to . . . a former client . . . .
-The case law states that the rule is intended to vicariously disqualify attorneys "working together and practicing law in a professional association.
-In an in-house legal department, just as in a law office, attorneys collaborate with one another, discuss client confidences, and work together to achieve the goals of their client (i.e., their common employer).
+"25 The case law states that the rule is intended to vicariously disqualify attorneys "working together and practicing law in a professional association."
+In an in-house legal department, just like in a law office, attorneys collaborate with one another, discuss client confidences, and work together to achieve the goals of their client (i.e., their common employer).

-Since the ethical considerations for attorneys in a law firm and for attorneys in an in-house legal department are the same, the potential disqualification of entire legal departments should be the same as it would be for law firms.
-In other words, because of the rule of attribution, your personal conflict with respect to Client A might not only prevent you from working on the acquisition transaction on behalf of your employer, it may also preclude some or all of your in-house colleagues as well.
+Because the ethical considerations for attorneys in a law firm and for attorneys in an in-house legal department are the same, the potential disqualification of entire legal departments should be the same as would be the result for law firms.
+In other words, because of the rule of attribution, your personal conflict with respect to client A might not only prevent you from working on the acquisition transaction on behalf of your employer, it may also preclude some or all of your in-house colleagues as well.

-In California, an ethical wall or "screen" might be effective to separate individuals who have material confidential information from others in a legal department, but California law on the effectiveness of such screens has been mixed.
-Until case law provides more clarity, therefore, prudent in-house attorneys should consider their personal conflicts of interest as well as the possible application of the rule of attribution to their in-house legal departments.
+In California, until case law determines otherwise, prudent in-house attorneys should consider their personal conflicts of interest as well as the possible application of the rule of attribution to their in-house legal departments.
 While few (if any) legal departments utilize a system for checking conflicts and approving new engagements-let alone maintaining a list of former clients of each in-house attorney-such a system might be advisable to avoid potential violations.
-Further, whenever a conflict becomes apparent, the in-house attorney may need to consider some form of prophylactic or remedial action, such as securing the informed written consent of the affected former client, or having a nonlawyer colleague interface with outside counsel on the matter (thereby avoiding the need for in-house attorneys on such matter).
+Further, whenever a conflict becomes apparent, the in-house attorney may need to consider some form of prophylactic or remedial action, such as securing the informed written consent of the affected former client or having a non-law-yer colleague interface with outside counsel on the matter (thereby avoiding the need for in-house attorneys on such matter).